-Financial aid award letters are sent to students as soon as necessary documentation is received by the Office of Financial Aid.
+Financial aid award letters are sent to students as soon as necessary documentation is received by the Financial Aid Office.
 Awards may include one or more forms of financial aid depending on the student's eligibility and fund availability.
 The Federal Pell Grant is considered first.
 The Federal Supplemental Educational Opportunity Grant is considered for high need (0 EFC) Pell Grant recipients only.
 All state and outside funded aid and benefits are then added to a student's financial aid package.
 Institutional financial aid is the third component considered when constructing a student's aid package.
-Federal Direct Student loan funds will be offered based upon the established criteria.
-Lastly, students may apply for a private alternative loan or Parent Plus loan.
+Federal Direct Student Ioan funds will be offered based upon the established criteria.
+Lastly, students may apply for a private alternative Ioan or Parent Plus Ioan.

-FEDERAL GRANTS AND LOANS Federal Pell Grant
+FEDERAL GRANTS AND LOANS

+Federal Pell Grant

 This federally funded grant is awarded to high-need students pursuing their first Baccalaureate degree.
-The amount of the award is prorated based on the student's expected family contribution and enrollment status.
+The amount of the award is prorated based on the student's expected family contribution and number of credit hours enrolled.
 A student may receive a Federal Pell Grant up to 600% (the equivalent of 12 full-time semesters of enrollment).
 The regulations are to provide fractional equivalents for terms in which a student is enrolled less than full-time.

 The amount of Federal Pell Grant for which a student is eligible is determined using the Expected Family Contribution (EFC) and the corresponding cost of education from the Federal Pell Grant Eligibility Chart published by the Department of Education.
-The maximum amount for academic year 2023-2024 is \$7,395.
+The maximum amount for academic year 2024-25 is \$7,395.